2ez4szliu/cosi-300a-project-backend/README.md

 This is an express application that defines several RESTful and authentication routes.
 The application is deployed on AWS EC2, the address is:
 http: //ec2-3-20-239-197.us-east-2.compute.amazonaws.com

+## How to run the application
+You can clone this github repository to your local environment, and run:

+### `npm install`

+to install all dependencies.

+After installing all dependencies, run:
+### `npm run dev`
+It runs the app in the development mode.<br />
+After seeing DB connection successfult, you can access the APIs below on http://localhost:4000

 ## Schema
 ### User